Feminism in Latin America: 1960s–1970s

-Feminist meetings continued to occur, initially every two years; later every three years.
-Topics discussed included recent accomplishments, strategies, possible future conflicts, ways to enhance their strategies and how to establish through such ways varied, rich and immense coordination between the national and transnational levels.
+Feminist meetings continued to occur, initially every two years and later every three years.
+Topics discussed included recent accomplishments, strategies, potential future conflicts, ways to enhance their strategies, and how, through these means, to establish varied, rich, and extensive coordination between the national and transnational levels.

-However, the mid-70s saw the decline of such movements due to the policy of neoliberalism in the region.
-When dictatorial regimes settled over the majority of the continent, these prevented the development of feminist movements.
-This was due not only to the establishment of a reactionary ideology based on the defense of tradition and family, but also to the political persecution and state terrorism with its consequences such as torture, forced exile, imprisonment, disappearances and murders of political, social and trade union activists.
+However, the mid-70s saw the decline of such movements due to the region's neoliberalism policy.
+When dictatorial regimes took hold across most of the region, they prevented the development of feminist movements.
+This was due not only to the establishment of a reactionary ideology based on the defense of tradition and family, but also to the political persecution and state terrorism with its consequences such as torture, forced exile, imprisonment, disappearances, and murders of political, social, and trade union activists.

-While the right wing of politicians considered feminists to be subversive and rebellious, the left, in contrast, named them the «small bourgeois».
+While the right wing of politicians considered feminists to be subversive and rebellious, the left, in contrast, named them the "small bourgeois".

-It also was during this time that leftist feminist organizations gained attention for their efforts.
-This is most prominently seen in the “Women of Young Lords” of Puerto Rico.
-The Young Lords were at first, Boricuan, Afro-Taino men who fought for basic human rights and “openly challenged machismo, sexism, and patriarchy.”
-Bianca Canales, Luisa Capetillo, Connie Cruz, and Denise Oliver became leaders in the Young Lords, and facilitated a “Ten-Point Health Program."
+It was also during this time that leftist feminist organizations gained attention for their efforts.
+This is most prominently seen in the "Women of Young Lords" of Puerto Rico.
+The Young Lords were, at first, Boricuan, Afro-Taino men who fought for basic human rights and "openly challenged machismo, sexism, and patriarchy."
+Bianca Canales, Luisa Capetillo, Connie Cruz, and Denise Oliver became leaders in the Young Lords and helped facilitate the "Ten-Point Health Program."

 Most feminisms in Latin America arose out of the context of military dictatorships and masculine domination.
-However, a lot of marginalized women began questioning hegemonic feminism in the 1970s.
+However, many marginalized women began questioning hegemonic feminism in the 1970s.
 These women, whether they were Afro-descendant, lesbians, Indigenous, transgender, sex workers, domestic workers, etc., began to look at different, interlocking types of oppression.
-Gloria Anzaldúa, of Indigenous descent, described her experience with intersectionality as a “racial, ideological, cultural, and biological crosspollination”, and called it a “new mestiza consciousness.”
+Gloria Anzaldúa, of Indigenous descent, described her experience with intersectionality as a "racial, ideological, cultural, and biological cross-pollination", and called it a "new mestiza consciousness."

-Various critiques of “internal colonialism of Latin American states toward their own indigenous populations” and “Eurocentrism in the social sciences” emerged, giving rise to Latin American Feminist Theory.
+Various critiques of "internal colonialism of Latin American states toward their own indigenous populations" and "Eurocentrism in the social sciences" emerged, giving rise to Latin American Feminist Theory.
+This was a time of strong growth is feminist activism even under very difficult political conditions.
+For instance, under military dictatorships, women organized around human rights causes (Argentina, Chile, and Uruguay).
+New and additional voices emerged, challenging older forms of feminism by emphasizing Indigenous, Afro-descendant, and working-class women.
+At the end of this period, feminism in Latin America had become more active and diverse; it was closely connected to struggles for justice, even though issues persisted due to political repression and ingrained inequalities.